 Steam Tube Dryers

 The Louisville Steam Tube Dryer is a rotating shell and tube heat exchanger which, very efficiently, utilizes the latent heat of steam to transfer energy to the material being processed, to drive off the water.
-Louisville Steam Tube Dryers utilize low-temperature drying, generating a very uniform heating of the particles being processed.
-Typical steam pressures range from 15 psig to 150 psig, but high-pressure units, up to 450 psig, are used in certain processes such as soda ash production.
+The Louisville Steam Tube Dryer utilizes low-temperature drying, generating very uniform heating of the particles being processed.
+Typical steam pressures range from 15 PSIG to 150 PSIG, but high-pressure units, up to 450 PSIG, are used in certain processes such as soda ash production.

 The principal operating procedure for a steam tube dryer is similar to a rotating tube and shell heat exchanger.
 Steel tubes or pipes are installed inside a rotating drum.
-A rotary steam joint is utilized to deliver 100-150 PSIG steam which fills the inside of the tubes.
+A rotary steam joint is utilized to deliver 100-150 PSIG steam, which fills the inside of the tubes.
 Process material (to be dried) is continuously fed into one end of the drum and discharged on the opposite end.
 As the process material comes in contact with the outside of the tubes, the steam inside condenses into water.
-Due to the phase change, from vapor to liquid, the steam gives off (depending on the steam pressure) about 850 BTU per pound of condensate created.
+After the phase change, from vapor to liquid, the steam gives off (depending on the steam pressure) about 850 BTU per pound of condensate created.
 The thermal heat provided by the steam conducts through the tube wall and cooks the water vapor from process material.
-This type of drying is classified as indirect heat drying by means of a combination of conductive and radiant heat transfer.
+This type of drying is classified as indirect heat drying, using a combination of conductive and radiant heat transfer.

 Thousands of dryers around the globe share the Louisville design.
 We understand the duty cycle, wear characteristics, and uptime service needed for the dependability that many industries require.
-Our engineers and application specialists use their extensive experience and the latest in mechanical vessel software, including finite element analysis plus the vast actual operating history, records of performance for thousands of different dryers and hundreds of different applications.
+Our engineers and application specialists use their extensive experience and the latest in mechanical vessel software.
+This includes finite element analysis plus the vast actual operating history, records of performance for thousands of different dryers, and hundreds of different applications.

-There are some Louisville Dryer designed units currently in the field that are operating consistently for over 7o years.
+There are some Louisville Dryer designed units currently in the field that have been operating consistently for over 70 years.
 One large chemical processor has reported that their LDC units will outlast standard type dryers by up to three times the lifespan.
-This could give an additional 10 to 20 years of operating cycle and capital cost investment payback.
+This could give you an additional 10 to 20 years of operating cycle and capital cost investment payback.